taublast/AppoMobi.Maui.Gestures/README.md

 ## What's New - 1.9.4

-* Sending UP when TouchMode was Locked and action was TouchActionType.Exited
+* Up is now correctly sent when finger released outside of bounds
-* Default TappedWhenMovedThresholdPoints value set to 55 pts
+* Tuned the threshold to trigger TAPPED when panning (`TappedWhenMovedThresholdPoints` set to 55 pts)

 ## Features